ctangney-tulip/crystal-clear-components/README.md

 ## Still To Do...

+1. Roadmap
-1. Code splitting for Components TS / JS
+2. Code splitting for Components TS / JS
    - This will enable users to embed individual components from the library onto their pages.
-2. Pipeline / build stuff
+3. Pipeline / build stuff